Secure Your Organisations Remote Workforce

 Last week, Leo Varadkar - Minister for Enterprise Trade and Employment, published the results of a public consultation on a legal framework that allows employees the right to request to work remotely.

-The legislation, set to be in place in September, aims to strengthen the rights and responsibilities of employers and employees in regards to remote working.
+The legislation, aims to strengthen the rights and responsibilities of employers and employees in regards to remote working.
 It will also set out a clear framework to facilitate remote work and blended options.

 In a statement released by Leo Varadkar, he notes that, "Working from home has become the norm for many in 2020.
 We want remote, blended and flexible working arrangements a much bigger part of life after COVID-19.
 We’ve seen that there can be huge benefits – more flexibility, less commuting, more time for family and friends.
 It’s better for transport emissions, and for quality of life, but it has to be done right.
 Employment rights need to be updated, we need to give guidance, and in many cases, we need to provide actual physical working space.
 It also requires a cultural shift in favour of facilitating it as an option.
 This Plan shows how we will bring all those parts together.
 I think it will make a real difference to people’s working lives."

 The Results of the Public Consultation on Remote Work